Create a technology add-on

 Step 3: Create field extractions and aliases

-After you identify the events within your data source and determine which dashboards the events correspond to within Enterprise Security, now you create the field extractions needed to normalize the data and match the fields required by the Common Information Model and the Enterprise Security dashboards and panels.
+After you identify the events within your data source and determine which dashboards the events correspond to within the Splunk App for PCI Compliance, now you create the field extractions needed to normalize the data and match the fields required by the Common Information Model and the PCI compliance dashboards and panels.

 Use the following process to work through the creation of each required field, for each class of event that you have identified:

 Note: This process can be done manually by editing configuration files or graphically by using the Interactive Field Extractor.
-See the Examples sections in this document for more detail on these options.
+See the Examples section in this document for more detail on these options.

 In the Splunk Search app, start by selecting a single event or several almost identical events to work with.
 Start the Interactive Field Extractor and use it to identify fields for this event.
 Verify your conclusions by checking that similar events contain the same fields.

 Each event contains relevant information that you will need to map into the Common Information Model.
 Start by identifying the fields of information that are present within the event.
 Then check the Common Information Model to see which fields are required by the dashboards where you want to use the event.

 Note: See "Create reports" in the Splunk App for PCI Compliance Installation and Configuration Manual, which lists the fields required by each report (or dashboard).
 Additional information about the Common Information Model can be found in the "Common Information Model" topic in the Splunk documentation.

 Where possible, determine how the information within the event maps to the fields required by the Common Information Model (CIM).
 Some events will have fields that are not used by the dashboard.
 It may be necessary to create extractions for these fields.
 On the other hand, certain fields may be missing or have values other than those required by the CIM.
 Fields can be added or modified, or marked as unknown, in order to fulfill the dashboard requirements.